Watercolor, Loose & Fast with Deborah Rubin

-These sessions are designed for both beginners and those who want to acquire new techniques and skill.
-Subject matter will vary.
+Learn to let go with water and paint.
+Some watercolor basics for those beginners and then off to creating quick watercolors filled with color and movement.
+All levels welcome.
 The emphasis is on "learning by doing," so expect to jump in with paint immediately.
 The fee is $200 plus supply list below.

 Learn more about Deborah on her website

 To register, call the Center at (413) 584-7327 or email us.
 Please include your name, address, and telephone contact.
-Course fees are payable in advance by check to "NCFA" and can be mailed to the Northampton Center for the Arts, 17 New South Street, Northampton MA 01060.
+Course fees are payable in advance by check to "NCFA" and can be mailed to the Northampton Center for the Arts, PO Box 366, Northampton MA 01061.
 We do not accept credit cards.

 Rubber cement pick-up

 Small portfolio to carry artwork home – not mandatory.